By Aarron Lambert (Lambo) MA8124, HMYOI Swinfen Hall, Litchfield – Organised by James Collier

 Thus, when I visited him, I expected Aarron to have lost loads of size, but was pleasantly surprised to see that he still had some great size and shape, and while we were chatting he mentioned that he hardly got to train in the prison gym so had to improvise a few basic home-made exercises in his cell, in order to maintain his size.

-He described some of the exercises and I immediately saw that this would make an interesting article and asked him if he wouldn’t mind writing one… I mean it’s not as though he’s stuck for time!
+He described some of the exercises he’d managed to do behind bars and I immediately saw that this would make an interesting article and asked him if he wouldn’t mind writing one… I mean it’s not as though he was stuck for time!

 If you’re somebody who trains quite frequently, to suddenly stop would be a big shock to your system both physically and mentally, so if you can’t get to a weights room for a long period of time, then you will need to use your imagination and improvise with what you have at hand to train with and give yourself a pump.